 - the authority’s policy with regard to stewardship of assets, including the exercise of voting rights

-Under Regulation 7(6) and 7(7), the statements must be published by 1 April 2017 and then kept under review and revised from time to time, at least every three years.
+Under Regulation 7(6) and 7(7), the statements had to be published by 1 April 2017 and then kept under review and revised from time to time, at least every three years.

-If you do have any comments or queries please email:
+If you have any comments or queries please email:

-The 2016 Investment Regulations can be accessed on Central Government's Legislation website.
+The 2016 investment regulations can be accessed on the government's legislation website.